9lyph/Custom-Scripts/README.md

     client2shell.py -t <target host> -p <target port>
     <target address> - server IP address to connect to
     <target port> - server port to connect to

+### Installation - ip2binary.py

+Clone this repository and run as required and as per usage below.

+### Usage

+    ip2binary.py <ip_address to be converted>
+    <ip_address to be converted> - Requires a valid IP address in dot notation e.g. 1.1.1.1